treehouses/treehouses.github.io/pages/vi/find-pi.md

 ## Method 1: Using treehouses remote

-In the [previous step](treehouses-remote.md), you were able to access the terminal on treeehouses remote using Bluetooth.
+In the [previous step](treehouses-remote.md), you were able to access the terminal on treehouses remote using Bluetooth.
 Here, run `treehouses networkmode info`.
 The output in `bridge` mode will look like this:
 ```
 wlan0: essid: wifiname, ip: 192.168.0.19, has password
 ap0: essid: treehouses, ip: 192.168.2.1, has no password